 First, there are still more shortcuts that can be used against a windowed remote desktop than I'd listed originally, including:

-    - alt+ins to cycle through your remote desktop windows one at a time
+- alt+ins to cycle through your remote desktop applications, one app at a time (equivalent to alt+escape)

 - ctrl+alt+plus (the + key) is the equivalent of PrtSc (the Print Screen button) which takes a screenshot of the remote desktop session, saving it to the the clipboard.
 (Well, it's supposed to.
 I have found it to work on some machines and then not on others.
 Interesting.)
 Related to that is ctrl+alt+minus (the '-' key), which should be the equivalent of Alt+PrtSc, taking a screenshot of the currently selected window (only) on the remote desktop

 - If you know any others, let me know.